mikependon/RepoDB.NET/_posts/2020-04-07-repodb-remains-on-top.md

 - Referencing the `Microsoft.Data.SqlClient` version `1.1.1`.
 - Added the `Initialize()` method in the [BencherBase](https://github.com/FransBouma/RawDataAccessBencher/blob/master/RawBencher/Benchers/BencherBase.cs) class.

-By today (April 10, 2020), FransBouma reach out to me to have some collaborations about the PR (can be found [here](https://github.com/FransBouma/RawDataAccessBencher/pull/50)), in which was approved in the later time.
+By today (April 10, 2020), FransBouma reach out to me to have some collaborations about the PR (can be found [here](https://github.com/FransBouma/RawDataAccessBencher/pull/50)), in which was approved in few hours after.

 Right after the PR's approval, I received a Tweet about the bencher's execution.